 Deposits are fully refunded if you are unsuccessful in drawing a license, providing all applications were timely and properly filled out.
 However, if you are hunting two species of animal and we are successful in drawing one species license, your deposits are non-refundable.
 The price of the hunt will be adjusted accordingly.
 No rate reduction or refund for hunters who fail to arrive on prearranged dates, depart early or cancel within 60 days of application deadline.
 Personal checks are acceptable only for deposits; balance is due in the form of travelers check, cashier’s check, money order or personal checks 60 days prior to hunt.

-S&W outfitters, Inc. has three camps.
+S&W outfitters, Inc. has two camps.
 East Fork Camp is located 100 miles north of Billings or 24 miles south of Lewistown on 238.
-Wolf Creek Camp and Corral Creek Camp are located 90 miles southwest of Bozeman or 28 miles south of Ennis on 287.
+Wolf Creek Camp is located 90 miles southwest of Bozeman or 28 miles south of Ennis on 287.